 My Experience With Anxiety and Depression

 The reason I have started this blog is to hopefully help and be there for those who are going through a hard time.
-I hope by sharing my experience with anxiety and depression can offer some comfort and support to people experiencing simular feelings, and encourage them to talk about how they are feeling and get the help they need.
+I hope by sharing my experience with anxiety and depression can offer some comfort and support to people experiencing similar feelings, and encourage them to talk about how they are feeling and get the help they need.

 In July 2016, I was having a lot of anxiety and feeling pretty overwhelmed by a lot of things.
 I look back now and realise, that anxiety, combined with years of being an anxious person and having periods of self-doubt and low self-esteem, had bottled up to the point where I couldn’t handle it.
 When the anxiety was at its worst, I started to experience strange feelings of unreality.
 Everything seemed different and unfamiliar.
 I felt like I was in a dream and felt very detached from my surroundings.
 I was terrified and thought I was losing my mind.
 I had no idea what was happening to me, and as family and friends were just as confused as I was, I felt incredibly overwhelmed and scared.
 I had difficulty understanding the simplest of things, I couldn't hold a conversation and couldn't focus on anything.
 I was confused and I repeatedly kept telling my family that I just felt different and they could definitely see how terrified I was.

 As soon as I began to experience these feelings along with feeling lethargic and not interested in anything, I went to the doctor.
 I was panicking so much and couldn’t stop crying and worrying about what was going on.
 I filled out one of those depression questionnaires that asks questions like ‘In the past week, have you been more anxious, nervous or stressed than normal?’
 I scored high on the scale but wasn’t diagnosed with anything.
 The doctor wanted to get some blood tests done, one of them checking my iron levels.
 The results came back showing they were extremely low, where I then had to get an iron infusion the next day.
 I was relieved and thought ‘Great!
 This must be why I feel so out of it', but two weeks passed and I felt the same.
 I went back to the doctor, did the same questionnaire and got diagnosed with depression.
 I just didn’t understand.
 I thought ‘how could be depressed?’
 The doctor didn't give me any explanation as to why I was feeling so spaced out.
-I got sent home with antidepressants and waited for them to take effect (another story in itself I might share another time).
+I got sent home with antidepressants and waited for them to take effect.

 As you do, I went to 'doctor google' to look up my symptoms of the strange, spacey feelings I was experiencing.
 I came across a disorder called 'depersonalisation/derealisation' (dp/dr).
 From what I read, it is caused by ongoing stress and anxiety, where the mind just gets so tired, it reaches overload and in order to protect itself, it shuts down.
 I continued to look into it as the description of it matched nearly exactly how I was feeling 24/7.
 I found forums full with people who have had the disorder for years and didn't know what to do, or how to deal with it.
 This made me believe (or want to believe) that I didn't have this disorder, as I felt completly overwhelmed and didn't want to end up like those on the forums.
 Knowing this, I put it to the side and was adamant I didn't have dp/dr. I felt like it had to be more than anxiety and thoughts.
 I just didn't want to consider that this was what I had.